JRKaran7/1000130-KARAN_AMOL_RAJANKAR/README.md

 Looking at the statistics, I feel that this issue must be taken into deep consideration and addressed.
 Also, while addressing the issue, conditions like accuracy and quicker messaging must also be taken into consideration.

 ### Goal and Objective
-To develop a system that can detect a person standing, walking, sitting, and fainting.
+• To develop a system that can detect a person standing, sitting, and fainting.
 Along with this, the system should alert the closest family member if the model detects the target user facing a fainting episode.
+• To develop a heart rate detector using photoplethysmography that will detect the last recorded heart rate of a person after fainting

 ### Existing projects
 1. Wait Kit Wong: https://www.researchgate.net/publication/228792571_Home_Alone_Faint_Detection_Surveillance_System_Using_Thermal_Camera <br>